msmirnoff/msmirnoff/README.md

 ### Hi there 👋

+Thank you for checking out my Github profile!

+I am a cyber security professional and university lecturer, based in Adelaide, Australia.

+I'm working on integrating modern tech into academic methods (i.e. AI, Cloud, containers, etc), and write about various security topics.

 <!--
 **msmirnoff/msmirnoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.